Employment

 The Opportunity

-You will hold a tertiary qualification in Social Work, Human Services, Psychology, Social Sciences or comparable qualification OR substantial demonstrated experience in similar service delivery; have a current Queensland driver’s license and you must hold a current Working with Children Positive Notice (blue card) prior to commencing.
+You will have a current Queensland driver’s license, complete a criminal history clearance check and you must hold a current Working with Children Positive Notice (blue card) prior to commencing.

 Apply for a blue card or exemption card | Your rights, crime and the law | Queensland Government (www.qld.gov.au)